scalacenter/scala3-migrate/README.md

 4. `migrateTypes <project>` tries to make your code compile with Scala 3 by inferring a few types and resolving a few implicits.

 ## Contributions and feedbacks are welcome
-The tool is still under development, and **we would love to hear from you.**
+The tool is still under development, and **we would love to hear from you**.
 Every feedback will help us build a better tool: typos, clearer log messages, better documentation, bug reports, ideas of features, so please open [GitHub issues](https://github.com/scalacenter/scala3-migrate).